RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 This topic describes the editing features for the various file types (COBOL, JCL, IMS, BMS, and data files).

-**Important:** We recommend that you create backup copies of all files before you start editing them.
+>**Important:** We recommend that you create backup copies of all files before you start editing them.

 **Editing COBOL Files**

-You are going to explore some of the COBOL editing features using the `ZBNKPRT1.cbl` program which produces a report from a sequential data file.
+You will explore some of the COBOL editing features using the `ZBNKPRT1.cbl` program which produces a report from a sequential data file.

-1. In the Application Explorer view, in the **cobol/core** folder of the project, double-click **ZBNKPRT1.cbl**.
+1. In the Application Explorer view, in the `cobol > core` folder of the project, double-click **ZBNKPRT1.cbl**.

     This opens the file in the COBOL editor in Eclipse.
-Next, you are going to enable the line numbers in the editor.
+Next, you will enable the line numbers in the editor.

 2. Click **Window \> Preferences** to open the Eclipse preferences.
 3. Expand **General \> Editors** and click **Text Editors**.